yakubalkis/Lab-Reporting-App-Fullstack/README.md

 • In order to have a user account, user must register.
 It is not possible to register with the hospital ID number already used by someone else.<br>
 • In order to log in to the application, user must enter the password and hospital ID number.<br>
+• Users who have manager role can delete reports but users who don't have manager role can't delete reports.(RBAC)<br>

 ## Required Installations
 • Java 17 and maven <br>